shikokuchuo/nanonext/README.md

 asynchronous operations.

-Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other packages.
+Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight zero-dependency wrapper.
 Provides the interface for code and processes to communicate with each other - receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.

 Implemented scalability protocols: